flectra-hq/documentation-user/content/applications/websites/website/optimize/seo.rst

 same visitor will not load any other Javascript resource.

 .. note::
-   If you work on :doc:`Developer mode </applications/general/developer_mode>`, the CSS and Javascript are neither concatenated, nor minified.
+   If you work on :ref:`developer mode <developer-mode>`, the CSS and Javascript are neither concatenated, nor minified.
 Thus, it's much slower.
 But it allows you to easily debug with the Chrome debugger as CSS and Javascript resources are not transformed from their original versions.

 CDN
 ---